-Bali fulfills many dreams – from beautiful beaches to lush forests, from surfing the waves to relaxing among the rice paddies, from historic sights to nature & adventure.
-Thankfully, you can see a lot without spending a fortune – it’s easy and inexpensive to get to Bali and around the island!
-Read my travel tips for getting around Bali – from airport taxis to bemos bali and the buses of Perama Tours Bali, from the Bluebird taxi Bali to using uber on Bali!
+Updated 2019: Bali fulfills many dreams – from beautiful beaches to lush forests, from surfing the waves to relaxing among the rice paddies, from historic sights to nature & adventure.
+Thankfully, you can see a lot without spending a fortune.
+But there a plenty of taxi scams and there is no public transport, so check out my travel tips for getting around Bali to make it easy and to save some money- from airport taxis to bemos bali and the buses of Perama Tours Bali, from the Bluebird taxi Bali to using grab on Bali!

 Getting There: Bali is blessed with many non-stop flights to all the major airports in the region, allowing you to get there easily from Europe, North America, the Middle-East or anywhere in Asia.
 What makes it even better is that all the regional low-cost carrier fly there, with bargain flights from Kuala Lumpur or Bangkok on AirAsia, from Manila on Cebu Pacific, from Singapore on Scoot or from Australia on Jetstar or Virgin Australia!
 While flights marketed to Bali can be expensive, an insider tip is to buy a cheap ticket to one of the many main hubs – and an even cheaper onward ticket to Bali!
 For a flight I purchased recently, the fare difference pays for several nights of hotel stays, so it’s worth a try!
 If you have time to buy your ticket, you should sign up for the promotional emails of these budget carriers – they have frequent sales and the tickets sell out quickly!
 If you are planning a trip on miles, you are in luck – all the major alliances have multiple flight options there, so you shouldn’t have a hard time to find availability!